FLOCK4H/PumpSwapAMM/README.md

 # PumpSwapAMM

-**Trade tokens on the PumpSwap AMM using Python, Solders and Solana.**
+**Python SDK + optional CLI for Pump.fun’s PumpSwap AMM on Solana**

-All you need is a pool address, and eventually token decimals if mint wasn't created on Pump.fun (but via metaplex for example).
+Trade, create, and manage - Pools and Tokens.
 The module implements ways to fetch pool keys and price or account reserves.

 Tip wallet: `3oFDwxVtZEpSGeNgdWRiJtNiArv4k9FiMsMz3yjudgeS`